 When executed correctly, visual merchandising is an incredibly effective marketing strategy for any business.
 However, when companies fail to utilise visual merchandising or make a mistake, it can severely impact the business and can even detract your target audience from visiting your premises.
 To make sure you attract customers and entice sales, you need to have a well-designed display.
 Make sure you avoid or rectify any of these mistakes to keep your visual merchandising working efficiently.

 Most common visual merchandising mistakes

 Many visual merchandising mistakes start with the window.
-Some companies will forget about their shop window while others will neglect their window display leaving it to become dusty, dull and drab.
-Other problems with visual merchandising in the windows are that people will try and overfill the window to advertise as many products as possible.
-Unfortunately, this strategy means people are less likely to notice product and can reduce sales.
+Some companies will forget about their shop window while others will neglect their window display leaving it to become dusty, dull, and drab.
+Another problem with visual merchandising in the windows is that people will try and overfill the window to advertise as many products as possible.
+Unfortunately, this strategy means people are less likely to notice the product and can reduce sales.